seurat-atreides/RICOH_SP-204_Toner-Chip-Reset/README.md

 # Introduction

-The RICOH SP 204 printer toners have a chip that keepos track of the number of pages that have been printed.
+The RICOH SP 204 printer toners have a chip that keeps track of the number of pages that have been printed.
 This is anoying because it will render a refill useless.

 ![Picture of toner](images/SP-204_toner_cartridge.jpg)

-In order to reuse this kind of toner, there are two steps:
+In order to reuse this kind of toner, there are two things you need to do:

 1. refill the toner with ink (if needed)
 2. reset the toner chip (or replace it)